Check out a SAD Lamp for use at the library!

 Where can I use it?

-These lamps are available for check out for use in the library at our 3 Summit County Library locations in Silverthorne, Frisco and Breckenridge for use in the library.
-Each location has 1 lamp, available for use with an appointment.
+These lamps are available for use in the library at our Summit County Library locations in Frisco and Breckenridge for use in the library.
+Each location has 1 lamp available by a reading chair; first come, first served.
 The lamps cannot be taken out of the library.

 How to use a light therapy lamp?